Support homeSpace RangerAnalysis

 Feature Slice H5

-This is an HDF5 dataset containing Visium HD Spatial Gene Expression data stored in a manner to support easy and efficient fetching of 2 µm resolution "image" slices for a single gene or multiple genes.
-Data can be binned to arbitrary scales or plotted against the microscope tissue image.
+The feature slice HDF5 dataset contains Visium HD or Visium HD 3' Gene Expression data, structured for easy and efficient retrieval of 2 µm resolution "image" slices for single or multiple genes.
+The data can be binned to arbitrary scales or plotted against the microscope tissue image.

-An HDF5 dataset is often composed of groups, which are made of other groups or datasets.
-Datasets are raw byte arrays stored in binary compressed manner.
-Additionally, each group or dataset can have attributes associated with them.
+An HDF5 dataset is typically composed of groups, which can contain other groups or datasets.
+Datasets are raw byte arrays stored in a binary compressed manner.
+Furthermore, each group or dataset can have associated attributes.

-There are five groups that make an hd_feature_slice.h5 dataset:
+There are eight groups that make a feature_slice.h5 dataset:

-$ h5ls hd_feature_slice.h5 feature_slices Group features Group images Group masks Group umis Group
+$ h5ls feature_slice.h5 feature_slices Group features Group images Group masks Group reads Group secondary_analysis Group segmentations Group umis Group

 Each group is documented below.